 All these banknotes and coins are published based on Rial but people do the daily economic chores with Toman.
 Toman is an unofficial currency which equals ten Rials.
 For example, if you have a banknote with the number of 10000 Rials on it, you can use it to buy a product with the value of 1000 Toman.
 So in exchange shops and bank jobs, you are going to use Rials, but in restaurants and markets and hotels you are going to use Toman.
 Just remember whenever you get confused put your hand on the last zero of the banknote or coin that you are holding, and you will see the value of it in Toman.

-There are two different kinds of the exchange rate in Iran, which are the government rate and the free market rate.
-The government rate is always lower than the free market rate.
-So if you want to get more Rials, try finding the free market exchange shops.
+There are two different exchange rates in Iran: 1.
+The official government rate and 2.
+The market rate.
+The official government rate is always lower than the market rate.
+So if you want to get more Rials, try finding the market exchange shops.
 In fact, there are two kinds of exchange shops.
 The first type of exchange shops is the one that works as a part of a bank.
 These shops mostly work with the government rate.
 The second type of exchange shops is independent shops that work with the free market rate.

-The best way to find out the exchange rate in Iran is surfing the net.
+The best way to find out the exchange rate in Iran is by surfing the internet.
 There are many websites which provide daily exchange rates, considering the daily changes in these rates.
 You can use Iran’s central bank’s website to have direct access to the rates.
-You can also check out other Iranian banks’ websites or other economic websites.
+You can also check out other Iranian currency authority websites or the XE International currency authority websites.
 Another way is checking out the electronic billboards that every exchange shop have right at its door.